rockroman/CI_PP5_Blade/README.md

-Blade project was developed out of want to help and make small business owner custom knives workhsop and its craft widely avaliable to broder range of audience.By appreciating the skill, dedication, and exceptional quality of these custom pieces of art.Blade curated collection of high-quality custom folding knives showcases the craftsmanship and connects passionate collectors with talented artisans.
+Blade project was developed out of want to help and make small business owner custom knives workshop and its craft widely available to broader range of audience.By appreciating the skill, dedication, and exceptional quality of these custom pieces of art.Blade curated collection of high-quality custom folding knives showcases the craftsmanship and connects passionate collectors with talented artisans.
 Discover and celebrate the art of custom knives with Blade, as we make these remarkable pieces accessible to a broader community of knife enthusiasts.

 - Value Proposition:
     - Offer a curated selection of high-quality custom folding knives crafted by small business owner in his workshop.